19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 - Wolf Run Restaurant

-- Lavelle’s Bistro – Housed in SpringHill Suites Hotel and dubbed one of the best spots in Fairbanks.
-Great food and upscale experience with a menu option to match.
+- Lavelleโs Bistro is housed in the SpringHill Suites Hotel and has been dubbed one of the best spots in Fairbanks.
+It offers great food and an upscale experience with a menu option to match.

 - Simply Thai